Go hiking and explore Mount Mitake (Mitakesan), a worshiped mountain in Tokyo

 Mt.
 Mitake and Mitake-jinja Shrine

 Mt.
-Mitake or Mitakesan 御岳山 has been has long been worshiped since a shrine was supposedly founded on the mountain over 2000 years ago.
+Mitake or Mitakesan 御岳山 has been worshiped since a shrine was supposedly founded on the mountain over 2000 years ago.
 In 736 the shrine was established as Musashi Mitake-jinja Shrine 武藏御嶽神社 and it had been a site to practice religious austerities since then.

 * Musashi Mitake-jinja Shrine is usually called just "Mitake-jinja" in short.